Suggested HWB Experiences & Outcomes

 - Plan and organise a Health Promotion Day/Week in the class/whole school where children can showcase to parents what they have been learning about in terms of health and physical activity.
 Parents could take part in healthy food preparation activities, games, exercise etc and find out ways in which they can continue healthy behaviours at home.

-- Discuss rights and responsibilities in the nursery and wider community.
+- Discuss rights and responsibilities within school and the wider community.

 Suggested Cross-Curricular Links